FabSwingers.com

 I've been in Perimenopause since my early 30s and vaginal dryness has been one of my worst symptoms.
 I can't fuck at all without lube and I'm not 40 yet

-By *udding RoseWoman 9 weeks ago
+By *udding RoseWoman over a year ago

 Somewhere out there